osmandapp/web/main/docs/user/personal/osmand-cloud.md

 ## Cross-platform

-OsmAnd Cloud offers you the ability to back up, restore and use your data on Android devices, iOS devices and the web version.
-The cross-platform capability of Cloud allows you to transfer profile settings, tracks, favorites, and more between Android and iOS devices.
-And in the web version, you can plan a route and save it for later use on devices connected to OsmAnd Cloud.
+OsmAnd Cloud provides the ability to backup, restore and utilize data across Android, iOS devices and the web version.
+Cloud's cross-platform capabilities allow you to transfer profile [settings](../personal/profiles.md), [tracks](../personal/tracks.md), [favorites](../personal/favorites.md) and more from one device to another.
+In the web version, you can plan a route and save it for later use on devices connected to OsmAnd Cloud.

-The cross-platform capability allows you to use OsmAnd Pro on all platforms *([Android](../purchases/android.md)  ← →  [iOS](../purchases/ios.md)  →  [Web](https://www.osmand.net/map))*.
+The cross-platform capability allows you to use OsmAnd on all platforms *([Android](../purchases/android.md)  ← →  [iOS](../purchases/ios.md)  →  [Web](https://www.osmand.net/map))*.
 To do this you need to:

 1. Subscribe to OsmAnd Pro.
 Read more about how to do this for [Android here](../purchases/android.md#how-to-buy), and for [iOS here](../purchases/ios.md#how-to-buy).
+2. You can take advantage of free cloud backup with our *OsmAnd Start* plan for favorites, settings and OSM edits/notes.
+The cloud storage will be 5 MB.
-2. Register your [account](#login) on the OsmAnd server.
+3. Register your [account](#login) on the OsmAnd server.
-3. The registered email will be your login to activate OsmAnd Pro on other platforms.
+4. The registered email will be your login to activate OsmAnd Pro or OsmAnd Start on other platforms.

 :::note
 OsmAnd Pro is a subscription with all the features of OsmAnd.
 Its main advantage is that it is **cross-platform**.
 This means that you can buy it in one store, for example for Android (Google Play, Amazon, Huawei AppGallery), and launch it on iOS.